EberlyODL/chem202/pla-lecture-25.md

 When the amino group is not he principle group, then it is named as an "-_amino_-" substituent as highlighted below.

+Thiols are a class of smelly compounds.
+A small amount of methylthiol is used to give natural gas its odor.
+Thiols are responsible for the smell of coffee, skunk, and many other scents.

-Thiols will be named in the same way as alcohols and amines.
+Thiols will be named in a similar manner to alcohols and amines.
 The IUPAC system uses the suffix, "-_thiol_."
 If it is named as a substituent, then it is named as "-_mercapto_-."
 This name comes from the word mercaptan, which is the former name for thiols because of their ability to form complexes with mercury and other metals.